-The Lane Community College Foundation is seeking nominations for the 2014 Distinguished Alumni Awards.
+The Lane Community College Foundation is seeking nominations for the 2015 Distinguished Alumni Awards.
+The nomination period for the 2014 awards has closed.

 At Lane Community College, we are proud of every student.
 The Distinguished Alumni Awards give us an opportunity to profile students who have gone on to make a difference in their communities, and who have remembered the college along the way.